junfeng-chen/position_induced_transformer/README.md

 # Position-induced Transformer

 The code in this repository presents six numerical experiments of using Position-induced Transformer (PiT) for learing operators in partial differential equations.
-PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning*.
-The paper can be downloaded via <a href="https://arxiv.org/pdf/2405.09285">here</a>.
+PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning* (ICML 2024, Vienna).
+The paper can be downloaded <a href="https://arxiv.org/pdf/2405.09285">here</a>.

 PiT is discretization convergent.
 On the Darcy2D benchmark, a PiT model trained with data at 43x43 resolution can produce accurate predictions given input data at 421x421 resolution.